dustinpianalto/wc-go/README.md

 # wc-go
-A full implementation of Unix's `wc` written in Go
+A full implementation of GNU's `wc` written in Go